SzymonRojek/card-number-verification-JS/README.md

 - Please write a proper length of the numbers!
 - Luhn's algorithm does not point to the truth!
 - The beginning of the bank card number is incorrect!

+I have decided to use default text input instead of type number because I wanted to write additional custom validation.
+Normally in the real application I would use type number because it includes built-in validation to reject non-numerical entries.

 <br>